 Wrapping it up

 All of the iconic guitar models on this list possess a unique sound and vibe.
-The best way to find out what these guitars can do for you is by playing them.
-Do your own research, listen to some of the players listed and then go try these guitars at your local music store.
-In the end, what matters is what you connect with as a player.
-Until next time...
+The best way to find out what these guitars can do for you is by playing them and do your own research.
+Don't go buy the most popular ones or what the store guy suggests.